TEC Summit on AI

 Jon Fortt

-Jon Fortt is co-anchor of CNBC's "Squawk Alley" (M-F, 11AM-12PM ET) broadcast live from the New York Stock Exchange.
-Previously, he was an on-air editor based at CNBC's global headquarters in Englewood Cliffs, N.J.
-Fortt joined CNBC as technology correspondent in July 2010, working from CNBC's Silicon Valley bureau where he covered the companies, start-ups and trends that are driving innovation in the industry.
-He also contributes to CNBC.com.
+Previously, he co-anchored CNBC’s “TechCheck” and “Squawk Alley.”
+Prior to that, he served as an on-air editor based at CNBC’s global headquarters in Englewood Cliffs, N.J.
+Fortt joined CNBC as technology correspondent in July 2010, working from CNBC’s Silicon Valley bureau where he covered the companies, start-ups and trends that are driving innovation in the industry.

-From 1999 to 2006, Fortt wrote and edited at the San Jose Mercury News, Silicon Valley's hometown newspaper.
+Fortt came to CNBC from Fortune magazine, where as a senior writer he covered both large technology companies— such as Cisco, Hewlett-Packard, and Microsoft—and trends, including cloud computing and the smartphone revolution.
+Before joining Fortune in 2007, Fortt was a senior editor at Business 2.0 magazine where he produced the “What Works” section.
+From 1999 to 2006, Fortt wrote and edited at the San Jose Mercury News, Silicon Valley’s hometown newspaper.
 There he contributed to several efforts that won awards from the Society of American Business Editors and Writers.

 Fortt graduated from DePauw University as a Media Fellow, with a B.A. in English.